Bath Salts Addiction Treatment

 For more than 45 years, the drug and alcohol rehab programs at Clearbrook Treatment Centers have helped thousands with their drug and/or alcohol addictions.
 We offer a customized addiction treatment program for anyone who is suffering from a bath salts addiction which includes detoxification, a residential inpatient program, family education, 12-step meetings, and fellowship and aftercare.

-When you first arrive at Clearbrook Treatment Centers, you will be greeted by our Admissions Specialists and then evaluated by our medical team.
+When you first arrive at Clearbrook Massachusetts or Clearbrook Pennsylvania, you will be greeted by our Admissions Specialists and then evaluated by our medical team.
 A thorough history is needed in order for us to ensure a safe and comfortable detox process.
-After patients complete medically supervised detoxification at our state-of-the-art detox unit, our staff will create a personalized addiction treatment program which will include one-on-one counseling, group therapy, relapse prevention education and integration of the 12-step philosophy.
+After patients complete medically supervised detoxification at our state-of-the-art detox unit, our staff will create a personalized addiction treatment program that will include one-on-one counseling, group therapy, relapse prevention education, and integration of the 12-step philosophy.
 In a safe and serene environment away from the temptations of daily life, you will gain the tools that you need to regain a healthy lifestyle.

 If you or a loved one is addicted to bath salts, do not wait another day.
 Help is available.
 Contact Clearbrook Treatment Centers and enter our bath salts addiction treatment program today.
 We are currently accepting patients; most insurance providers accepted!